grafana/k6-docs/docs/sources/next/javascript-api/jslib/aws/LambdaClient/invoke.md

 #### InvocationOptions

-InvocationOptions is an object used to customize the invocation of a lambda function.
+InvocationOptions is an object used to customize the invocation of a Lambda function.
 It has the following properties:

 | Property       | Type              | Description                                                                                                                                                                                                                                                                                                                                                  |